Milestibas Varda | In the Name of Love

 Authors: Barbara Lehtna, Katrina Duka (LV)

 Co-creators and participants: 8 local LGBTQAI+ people

-"Here's how you do it: you arrive at one of the three spots, scan the QR-code, and listen the characters describing the scene that they are performing right in front of you.
-Their appearence, their movement, their presence.
+"Here's how you do it: You arrive at one of the three spots, scan the QR code, and listen to the characters describing the scene that they are performing right in front of you.
+Their appearance, their movement, their presence.
 If you want, you can listen to the recording several times or not listen to it at all.
-If you want, you can do when looking at the performers, but you can also turn your back to them or leave.
-"In the Name of Love" is a political show who targets mostly the people who are not a part of the LGBTQIA+ community, or perhaps even people who haven't had any kind of contact with the said community.
-Speaking in the language of the project: the work normalizes the existence of LGBT + people, shows them as ordinary people (not proudly dancing and marching) who you might not even notice on a daily lives, but who still live their lives in the same public space with you."
+If you want, you can do this when looking at the performers, but you can also turn your back to them or leave.
+"In the Name of Love" is a political show that targets mostly the people who are not a part of the LGBTQIA+ community, or perhaps even people who haven't had any kind of contact with the said community.
+Speaking in the language of the project: the work normalizes the existence of LGBT + people, shows them as ordinary people (not proudly dancing and marching) whom you might not even notice on daily life, but who still live their lives in the same public space with you."